Pakistan vs England: Shoaib Bashir and Rehan Ahmed not only bring talent but provide vital representation

 You can see why Rehan Ahmed has missed playing for England.

-When Ahmed last toured Pakistan in 2022, he took a five-wicket haul on debut with his dad and coach in the stands cheering him on.
+When Ahmed last toured Pakistan in 2022, he took a five-wicket haul on debut in the final Test in Karachi with his dad and coach in the stands cheering him on.

-This time around, after having not played for England for eight months, it was a similar story.
+This time around, after having not played for England for eight months, it was a similar story - even if the result wasn't the same, England succumbing to a 2-1 series defeat as opposed to clinching a 3-0 whitewash on that trip two years ago.

-Ahmed finished with figures of 4-66 in Rawalpindi as the tourists bowled Pakistan out for 344 on day two of the third and final Test as the series hangs in the balance, with his dad in the crowd cheering every wicket animatedly once again.
+Ahmed finished with figures of 4-66 in Rawalpindi as the tourists bowled Pakistan out for 344 in the first innings of the series decider, with his dad in the crowd cheering every wicket animatedly once again.

-"It was a little bit challenging but I enjoyed every single minute and that is what helped me a lot," Ahmed said on Sky Sports Cricket.
+"It was a little bit challenging but I enjoyed every single minute and that is what helped me a lot," Ahmed told Sky Sports Cricket.

 "I've missed playing for England, I haven't played much, not at all since India.
 I enjoyed every single moment, so that made it very easy for me."